Becheler/Becheler.github.io/softwares/quetzal-CoalTL/home.md

 **C++ code snippets** that can be **combined** to build coalescence-based, spatially explicit simulators for inference.

-C++ can be intimidating, and we don't want you to cut you hands with this bunch of sharp tools and recusant concepts: for more docile and ready-to-use simulators, check our [Quetzal-EGGs](/quetzal-EGGS/home.md)!
+C++ can be intimidating, and we don't want you to cut your little hands with this bunch of sharp tools and recusant concepts: for more docile and ready-to-use simulators, check our [Quetzal-EGGs](/quetzal-EGGS/home.md)!

 Still with us?
 Fantastic!
 Let's get into it.